PaddyMcGlone/codemcglone.github.io/_posts/2019-08-27-Dependency-Inversion-Principle.markdown

 For a really simple web application, this design approach is totally acceptable.
 However, when our application grows in size managing the risk involved in implementing these changes is going to be a difficult task.

-Lets use the dependency principle to improve our web application, as mentioned earlier we can split this prinicple into two sections:
+Lets use the dependency principle to improve our web application, as mentioned earlier we can split this principle into two sections:

 ## Part One - Adding abstractions.